CattyCorner: The Whimsy Of Wand Toys For Cats

 Think about how small animals move.

 Rodents scurry to get where they’re going, zigging and zagging in short bursts and often pausing in their journeys.
 In these stops to look about, rats and mice generally have a quivery nature about them as they sniff the air around them.
-During my stint at the shelter, one volunteer could make a mousie toy on a wand jiggle so good, it looked just like the real deal.
+During my stint at the shelter, one volunteer could make a mousie toy on a wand jiggle so good that it looked just like the real deal.

 @cinnimini_and_basilyboy/Instagram

-And when it comes to birds, they fly in wild patterns, but they generally wing their way smoothly through the sky.
+When it comes to birds, they fly in wild patterns, but they generally wing their way smoothly through the sky.
 And that’s nice to watch, but let’s think about their smaller movements.
 When a cat hunts a bird, the winged snacks are usually hopping across the grass or even fluttering from branch to branch in the trees.

 @hotel_purrville/Instagram